 To access the network for business reasons from external locations, business associates may use the corporate SSLVPN.
 To obtain access to VPN the user must complete a VPN ID request and use a corporate asset to access VPN which is configured with antivirus, antispyware and personal firewall software.

 File transfers outside of the company consist of an encrypted package sent via email, regular FTP or by using SFTP.
-TLS is used for email with clients in situations where the client is able to use TLS also.
+TLS is used for email with Customers in situations where the Customer is able to use TLS also.

 Backups are encrypted and transported over SSL to remote data centres.